UPPMAX/uppmax_intro_day_1/docs/reflections/20240827/README.md

 To improve:

-- [ ] In the course schedule, use 'Intro to UPPMAX I' and 'Intro to UPPMAX II', as there was 1 learner that thought the same half-day course would be given twice
+- [x] In the course schedule, use 'Intro to UPPMAX I' and 'Intro to UPPMAX II', as there was 1 learner that thought the same half-day course would be given twice
--
+    - Done, as of around 2025-01-20

 ## Confidences